Published on September 13, 2020

 As adolescents, these individuals consent to sexual activities in an attempt to prevent rejection and abandonment.
 Therefore, they are likely to agree to do things they don’t really want to do.

-The avoidant attachment style is associated with a deactivation of the attachment system.
+Adults with an avoidant attachment style typically have a deactivated attachment system.
 Avoidant individuals do not seek proximity and intimacy, avoid the display of emotions, and appear distant and cold.

 People who have this attachment style are less likely to fall in love, and they don’t seem to believe in ‘happily ever after’.
 They fear intimacy and tend to be less involved in relationships.